 On or off roll slot applicators are designed to deliver precise and continuous adhesive coatings.
-They provide accurate thickness control and include a systems that prevents premature curing of the adhesive.
+They provide accurate thickness control and include a system that prevents premature curing of the adhesive.
 Slot applicators operate at high speeds allowing for 4000 to 5000 cycles per minute.

-Wheel and roll coating
+Wheel and roll coating adhesive application systems

 When applying adhesives by wheel or roll coating, several pattern options are available.
 The patterns can be customized to meet the production needs.
 This allows for applying adhesive from the top, bottom or side depending on the needs of the product and process.
 The only downside of wheel and roll coating is that the equipment will need time consuming cleaning if adhesive cures on it.

 Dipping in a glue application machine